isomerpages/moe-bukittimahpri/_student-dev-experiences/Empathetic Leader.md

 <tr><td style="background-color: #fff4a9;"><strong><font color="#000000">Care &amp; Support Initiatives</font></strong></td></tr>

 <tr><td><p align="justify"><strong>Student Management at BTPS</strong><br>
 At BTPS, we are committed to nurturing a safe, caring, and inclusive environment where every child feels valued and supported.
-Our approach focuses on&nbsp;<strong>Discipline with Dignity</strong>, guiding students with school rules, positive routines, and differentiated approaches to meet their individual needs.
+Our approach focuses on <strong>Discipline with Dignity</strong>, guiding students with school rules, positive routines, and differentiated approaches to meet their individual needs.
 This ensures all students can learn, grow, and glow in a safe and respectful environment.</p>
-<p align="justify">Through these efforts, we aim to develop students who embody our school vision:&nbsp;<strong>Adaptive Learners, Empathetic Leaders, and Future-Ready Citizens</strong>.</p>
+<p align="justify">Through these efforts, we aim to develop students who embody our school vision: <strong>Adaptive Learners, Empathetic Leaders, and Future-Ready Citizens</strong>.</p>

 <p align="justify"><strong>Tier 1: School-Wide Support for All Students</strong><br>
 Tier 1 initiatives establish a positive and supportive school environment where <strong>clear expectations, shared values, and a sense of belonging</strong> guide students’ behaviour and learning. <br></p>